peterparkedcar165/minecraft_mod_ideas/README.md

 ###### Crippling: Attacks reduced Movement Speed and Attack Speed by 25%.
 [DONE]
 ###### Terrifying: Players in a 6-block radius will suffer a Darkness effect for 4 seconds as long as they are within the range.
 They will also be bombarded with mob sounds, masking the the real ones.
 [DONE]
 ###### Upon dying, these mobs drop an increased amount of Experience.
 [DONE]

+# Special Treatments 💭:
+Espurr line are Cats, so Creepers ignore, or run away from.

+Rowlet line has natural elytra flight, duration scales over evolution.

+Beedrill has wings, so can fly, for a duration.

+Ralts, Kirlia, Gardevoir have decreased Attack Speed and 0 Attack Damage, but have increased Cooldown Reduction and Attack Power to compensate.

+Gallade has decreased Arrow Velocity, Damage and Draw Speed, but has increased Attack Power, Attack Damage, and Attack Speed.
+Cooldown Reduction is increased through Attack Speed.

+Ledyba and Ledian can glide, with the duration scaling over evolution.
+Increase in Armor.

+Flabebe line has increased stats around flowers, and can fly but at slow speed.

+Finneon walks slowly on land, and Lumineon walks normally.
+They both have increased defensive stats.
+Increase in Armor.

 # Hidden Passives: An additional ability will be given to the Player of a specific Pokemon evolutionary line upon completing an objective.